-Full Professor of Greek Archaeology (UCLouvain), Head of the Aegis Research Group & Director of the Belgian School at Athens
+Emeritus Professor of Mediterranean Archaeology (UCLouvain), Head of the Aegis Research Group, Hon.
+Director Belgian School at Athens, Marion Rawson Visiting Scholar University of Cincinnati

 Aegean Prehistory – Neopalatial architecture, impact of the LBA Santorini eruption on Crete & Minoan society.